singh-saurabh/Cfd18/README.md

 # Disaster Resource Management
 After a natural calamity, like floods or earthquakes, an efficient and dynamic allocation of resources is required for the people that are affected by the disaster.
-The first line of help during such events are NGOs.
+The first line of help during such events are the NGOs.
 ## Abstract
 We propose to create a solution which will help the NGOs and the government organizations:
 1. Get an estimate of the number of people stranded/affected by the disaster in a particular region